Everyone deserves equitable access to events and community spaces.

 Background

-For over 10 years, the SAFE Program has upheld Virginia Tech’s land-grant mission, "Ut Prosim" (That I may serve.), by working in the community to provide greater access for individuals.
+For over 10 years, the SAFE Program has upheld Virginia Tech’s land-grant mission, "Ut Prosim" (That I may serve.), by working in the community to provide greater access for autistic individuals.
 We do this by:

-- Consulting with community organizations, businesses, and campus partners to determine low or no cost interventions for their events
+- Consulting with community organizations, businesses, and campus partners to determine low or no-cost interventions for their events

 - Training interested parties/teams/employees on how to implement a SAFE event